How Long Should I Do SEO For?

 • Your internal pages cross linking style

-When resolved, these factors can give you the edge over your competition and you will likely see your site bob up from page five to result #5 on the first page.
+When resolved, these factors can give you the edge over your competition and you will likely see your site bob up (from somewhere on page five) to result #5 on the first page.

 It's then just a matter of a little ongoing work for your site to prove it's relevancy and authority to the search engines before you reach the top.
 So the answer is anything from one to six months for surprisingly good initial results.